mothership-ec/cog-mothership-fedex/readme.md

 - Log requests and responses to the API
 - Catch SoapFault's ?
 - Add the `Ship` request + response
+- Provide a way to set the transaction ID for a request? (new method?)
 - Add service for the public API classes that need to be services
 - Add config for ETD stuff
 - Finish writing readme